openai/openai-python/README.md

 For more details, visit the [OpenAI API documentation](https://beta.openai.com/docs/).

-## Usage
+## How to Use the OpenAI Python Library

 ### How to use the OpenAI code in a python script.

 The full API of this library can be found in [api.md](api.md).

-While you can provide an `api_key` keyword argument, we recommend using [python-dotenv](https://pypi.org/project/python-dotenv/) to be able to use OpenAi API Key.
+While you can provide an `api_key` keyword argument, we recommend using [python-dotenv](https://pypi.org/project/python-dotenv/) to be able to use OpenAi API Keys in your script.

 1. Open the .env and place you key after the = sign.
 2. `OPENAI_API_KEY=sk-putyourkeyhere > replace `sk-putyourkeyhere